-Dr. Opha Pauline Dube is a global environmental change scientist and an associate Professor at the department of environmental science in University of Botswana, with a PhD from the University of Queensland, Australia, (2000).
-Many years teaching and supervising students while working with a local, regional and international research groups focusing on integrating social and biophysical aspects of the environment in areas of applications of Remote Sensing, land degradation/desertification, wild land fires, energy and environment, gender and environment, impacts of climate change, vulnerability and adaptation and environmental hazards and disasters.
+Dr. Opha Pauline Dube is a global environmental change scientist and an Associate Professor at the department of environmental science at the University of Botswana, with a PhD from the University of Queensland, Australia, (2000).
+She has many years of experience teaching and supervising students while working with local, regional, and international research groups focusing on integrating social and biophysical aspects of the environment in areas of applications of Remote Sensing, land degradation/desertification, wildland fires, energy, and environment, gender, and environment, impacts of climate change, vulnerability and adaptation and environmental hazards and disasters.

 African Women in Agricultural Research and Development (AWARD).
 Hosted by World Agroforestry Centre, United Nations Avenue, Gigiri.
 P.O Box 30677-00100 Nairobi, Kenya.